 Not all mushrooms contain B-12; however, similar to how the bacteria produced in tempeh's fermentation process contains B-12, the bacteria on cremini mushrooms contain a small amount of B-12.

 No source is effective enough to provide adequate levels of B-12 on its own.
-Pair together the different sources and consider taking a supplement.
+Combine the different sources and consider taking a supplement.
 Consult with your doctor about whether a supplement may be your best option.

 Help support Assuaged and SAVE on great vegan products with Thrive!